 Compartment Syndrome

-Compartment syndrome is an acute problem following injury or surgery in which increased pressure within a confined space in the limb impairs blood supply of the limb resulting in ischemia.
+Compartment syndrome is an acute problem following injury or surgery in which increased pressure within a confined space in the limb impairs the blood supply of the limb resulting in ischemia.

 Compartment syndrome is a condition caused by increased pressure within a confined space, or compartment, in the body.
-It mostly is associated with fracture of the tibia, forearm fractures, foot injuries, and hand injuries.
+It mostly is associated with fractures of the tibia, forearm fractures, foot injuries, and hand injuries.

 Compartment syndrome results in ischemia of the tissues.
 If untreated, it can result in necrosis of the muscles and other tissues.